• Skip to primary navigation

 Disclaimer: This post may contain affiliate links.

 Slowly cooked in browned butter and sugar, fried apples are an incredible Southern side that’s easy enough to make on a weeknight.
-This Cracker Barrel copycat recipe for caramelized apples will melt in your mouth.
+This Cracker Barrel copycat recipe for caramelized apples is made in a skillet and completes almost any Southern meal.

 An iron skillet with fried apples and a spoon.

-I have to admit, that fried apples would never have been served in my house growing up, but I don’t really think of these as fried, more like sautéed in brown butter deliciousness.
+While these are called fried apples they aren’t actually fried more like sautéed in brown butter deliciousness.
 This is a truly Southern dish I think your family is going to love.🥰

 • It’s a super easy side dish